al-ptk/nosql-table/README.md

 ```

 The consumption is rather straightforward — simply do a `<Modal.Container>` to access the container.
+To use other components, use other keys.

 The benefits?
-Other than an easier time importing elements, creating a system that resembles [BEM](https://getbem.com/) and making me feel clever for a silly reason, there isn't any clear benefits.
+Other than an easier time importing elements, using a system that resembles [BEM](https://getbem.com/) and making me feel clever for a silly reason, there isn't any clear benefits.
 But I did like this approach, so I plan to stick with it when using styled-components in future projects.

 ## Roadmap